yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## log analyzer 📁
 Tools for parsing and analyzing code, logs, or content.
-* [goaccess](https://github.com/allinurl/goaccess) [❌ 🌐 🖥️CLI 🖥️TUI] - GoAccess is a real-time web log analyzer and interactive viewer, that provides fast and valuable HTTP statistics.
+* [goaccess](https://github.com/allinurl/goaccess) [❌ 🌐 🖥️CLI/🖥️TUI] - GoAccess is a real-time web log analyzer and interactive viewer, that provides fast and valuable HTTP statistics.

 ## mock server 📁
 Command-line tool for managing or interacting with related tasks.